 In this post, we’ll take you on a journey through ten of the most beautiful towns in Greece.
 Perhaps you’ll spend your next vacation in one of them!

 Our first beautiful town in Greece is right up in the Epirus Mountains.
 Set at 1,200 metres above sea level, it offers spectacular views across the surrounding landscape.
 In fact, Metsovo is rather picturesque in itself.

 There are several attractions including a 15th-century church with a carved wooden temple, a monastery with a watermill, and a castle that dates back to the 17th century.
 After ticking these off, take a stroll around Metsovo’s cobbled streets, and find a little taverna or café in a square where you can sample local wine and cheese.

 While summer means scenic hikes in the surrounding area, Metsovo is also wonderful to visit in winter.
 Though Greece is usually associated with island hopping and lying on the beach, you can actually ski here!

-Kalampaka has a population of 12,000, but it does get much busier than that during high season.
+Kalampaka has a population of 12,000, but it does get much busier than that during the high season.
 The town offers a lot to see other than Meteora too – it’s easy to while away an afternoon strolling through the town’s old quarter, Sopotos, and making note of the traditional Macedonian architecture around you.

 The monasteries aren’t the only historic religious buildings in Kalampaka.
-In fact, there’s a 10th century church as well as the remains of an ancient Greek temple.
+In fact, there’s a 10th-century church as well as the remains of an ancient Greek temple.